Bank strike total in WB, customers inconvenienced | Business

 Union Finance Minister, Nirmala Sitharaman had said in her budget speech that the government will privatise two public sector banks (PSBs) in the current fiscal.
 Sanjay Das, general secretary of All India Bank Officers Confederation (AIBOC) said that besides the two-day strike, a series of other agitational programmes will be carried out if the government does not give up the idea of privatising PSBs.

-Das that the move to privatise public sector banks will hurt the priority sectors of the economy, the credit flow to self-help groups and also to the rural economy.
+Das said that the move to privatise public sector banks will hurt the priority sectors of the economy, credit flow to self-help groups and also the rural economy.

 The move, he said, is not based on sound economic logic, but is purely a political decision to ''hand over the banks to crony capitalists''.